Leo3418/leo3418.github.io/content/en/posts/2020-05-15-gta-v-steam-epic-games.md

     ![]({{< static-path img 06-2-steam-gta-v-files.png >}})

-7. Copy `GTA5.exe` and `PlayGTAV.exe` in Steam's GTA V installation to somewhere else, and clearly label them as game files downloaded from *Steam*.
-For example, I would put those files in a folder with name `Steam`.
+7. Copy `PlayGTAV.exe` in Steam's GTA V installation to somewhere else, and clearly label it as the game file downloaded from *Steam*.
+For example, I would put the file in a folder with name `Steam`.

     ![]({{< static-path img 07-copy-executables.png >}})